sbrahmasamudra/cye/README.md

       pip install transformers datasets torch accelerate huggingface_hub accelerate trl fastapi uvicorn torch transformers pandas
     ```

-3. Log in to Hugging Face to access the model:
+3. Log in to Hugging Face to access the model.
+Open a terminal and enter the below command and enter your API key.
+This will add a session.
     ```bash
     huggingface-cli login
     ```